SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### France
  - Nerfed Intervention in Spain spirit: only enables vols, removes tension requirements, and blocks air volunteers

+#### Mexico
+ - Reworked Mexican Civil Wars to result in pain instead of big pain

 ### 3.14.13

 #### General